-With two pale grey long fingers, he tiptoed towards the swirling gold sand and touched it.
-The sand turned black, forming the ugly shapes of Colleen's nightmare.
+With two bony pale grey fingers, he tiptoed towards the swirling gold sand and touched it.
+The sand turned black; he weaved it to form the ugly shapes of Colleen's nightmare.
 She stirred uncomfortably, whimpering in her sleep.
 Pitch smiled, pleased to see the girl was giving in to her fears.

 "What a lovely nightmare," he simpered, watching in delight.

 It was just a bad dream.
 It doesn't mean anything.
-She kept telling herself this in a chant.
+She kept telling herself this in a chant, leaning against the sink.

-Instinctively she touched the three inch scar on her right breast.
+After splashing cold water on her face, in her peripheral vision she caught the sight of the three inch scar on her right breast.
 She tucked it away, out of sight.
 She preferred to forget that ever happened.
 The past was in the past, buried long ago.
 It was an experience that changed her life, but vowed to never let it happen again.